launcher-host/bread-templates/README.md

 # Usage

 #### 1. Choose a Template
-When you access Templates, by clicking the menu, you will see 3 templates as default, you may add or modify any of them.
-Remember the template `slug`, it's used to set up the BREAD item.
+When you access Templates, by clicking the menu, you will see 3 templates as default, you can add or modify any of them.

 #### 2. Configure BREAD